Best Ryokan Near Nagoya 2026: Gero, Yunoyama & Gamagori — A Local’s Complete Guide

 Which ryokan area is easiest to reach from Nagoya?

-The closest is the Gamagori onsen district — about one hour on the JR Tokaido Line, with no transfers, then a 10-20 minute hotel shuttle or taxi from Gamagori Station.
+The closest is the Gamagori onsen district — about 48 minutes on the JR Tokaido Line (Special Rapid), with no transfers, then a 10-20 minute hotel shuttle or taxi from Gamagori Station.
 Gero Onsen is one hour and thirty minutes on the JR Wide View Hida limited express, also with no transfers, arriving directly at Gero Station.
 Yunoyama Onsen requires a Kintetsu train plus a local bus, so if you want to avoid transfers, Gamagori or Gero is the better choice.
 For a single overnight ryokan trip from a Nagoya base, Gamagori is the most accessible option.

 Can foreign tourists really stay at a traditional ryokan?